CarinaAJ/p3-last-chapter/README.md

 ----------------------------------------
 ### Enter details

-The user is now asked to enter the first and last name and his UK mobile number.
+The user is now asked to enter their first and last name, and his UK mobile number.

 ![Details](readme-assets/enter-details.png)